If your boss wanted to give you a $1,300 bonus on the spot, you’d take it, right?

 A surprising number of Americans actually don’t.
 Many employees are offered that incentive in the form of a 401(k) match and for whatever reason, end up turning it down.
-Our new research report estimates that Americans are likely to leave a total of $24 billion in unclaimed 401(k) company matches on the table each year.
+Our research report estimates that Americans are likely to leave a total of $24 billion in unclaimed 401(k) company matches on the table each year.

 We arrived at this startling number by looking at the saving records of 4.4 million retirement plan participants at 553 companies.
 We found that one in four employees (25%) miss out on receiving their full company 401(k) match by not saving enough on their own.
-The typical employee who fails to receive the full match leaves $1,336 of potential “free money” on the table each year.
+The typical employee who fails to receive the full match leaves $1,336 of potential “money” on the table each year.
 For the average employee, that’s an extra 2.4% of missed annual income.
 (See infographic for more.)

 With compounding, this could amount to as much as $42,855 over 20 years!

 Why do so many employees miss out on potentially receiving thousands of dollars every year?

 Employees tend to save more for retirement as they age and earn more money.
 For example, 42% of plan participants earning less than $40,000 per year don’t take full advantage of their employer match.
 That compares to just 10% of employees who earn more than $100,000 annually.
 Likewise, employees under age 30 are approximately twice as likely to miss out on their employer match compared to employees over the age of 60 (30% vs. 16%).

 For many employees, middle age poses additional savings challenges.
 We found that the steady decline in employees missing out on their match is interrupted between ages 35 and 45, when the rate of decline flattens out.
 While we didn’t specifically look at why this savings dip occurs, it may have to do with the growing costs of raising a family, saving to send kids to college, or buying a home.